Facebook’s Zuckerberg holds line on political ads, but microtargeting could change

 Many politicians, civil rights groups and consumer advocacy organizations have called on Facebook to fact-check candidate ads and remove any that contain falsehoods.
 Evan Spiegel, CEO of Snap, which runs Snapchat, has taken this approach.
 The company has also banned some ads.

-Zuckerberg has said repeatedly that he does not think tech companies should be in the position of determining what is true and false in candidates' ads.
+Zuckerberg has said repeatedly that he does not think technology companies should be in the position of determining what is true and what is false in candidates' ads.

 Facebook could find a middle ground in limiting how political campaigns use the company’s advertising platform, in particular limiting the ability to show ads to particular groups of people, a practice known as microtargeting.